 Venous malformations and lymphatic malformations are referred to as “slow-flow.”
 In fact, lymphatic malformations have no flow and are composed of cysts of varying size that contain fluid.

-Non-surgical treatment of slow-flow vascular malformations
+What are non-surgical treatment of slow-flow vascular malformations?

 Venous and lymphatic malformations are abnormal collections of veins and lymphatic cysts.
 They may be visible at birth or become visible as your child gets older.
 Venous malformations may not be apparent until later in childhood and often increase in size during or close to puberty.
 These are benign lesions that have no potential to spread to other parts of the body.
 Indications for treatment are: